beshu-tech/readonlyrest-docs/kibana.md

 ### Major version upgrades when using multi-tenancy

-If you use multi-tenancy (Enterprise only), you will have one or more teanancy-specific kibana indices beyond the main `.kibana` (e.g. `.kibana_tenant1`, `.kibana_tenant2`, etc.).
+If you use multi-tenancy (Enterprise only), you will have one or more tenancy-specific Kibana indices beyond the main `.kibana` (e.g. `.kibana_tenant1`, `.kibana_tenant2`, etc.).

 The first time you run Kibana after a major version upgrade (e.g. upgrading from Kibana 7.17.7 to Kibana 8.0.0), Kibana will run a [saved objects migration](https://www.elastic.co/guide/en/kibana/current/saved-object-migrations.html) on the default `.kibana` index, or whatever it finds configured as `kibana.index` in `kibana.yml`.

-Now, because you may have multiple kibana indices containing saved objects, you should apply the "saved object migration" to those indices as well.
+Now, because you may have multiple Kibana indices containing saved objects, you should apply the "saved object migration" to those indices as well.

 ReadonlyREST Enterprise will automatically make sure a tenancy index is migrated to satisfy the current Kibana version **right before every time it's being used.**